 For example, a company might structure its organization based on business functions and projects.
 The company allocates physical and employee resources into functional and project areas.
 Thus, an employee will have two bosses: a functional manager and a project manager.

 The extent to which functional managers and project managers have power, there are three categories of matrix structure: strong matrix, balanced matrix, and weak matrix.
-Under a strong matrix, the project manager has strong authority over resources and employees.
-On the other hand, functional managers play a larger role under a weak matrix.
+Under a strong matrix, the

 Large companies with several large projects usually adopt this strategy.
 They launch new projects to support long-term growth – such as new product development – while maintaining existing operations.